candycanejs/getting-started/dev-environment.md

 }
 ```

-We could also view the results by making a CURL request from a new terminal:
+We could also view the results by making a cURL request from a new terminal:

 ```bash
 curl -X GET "http://localhost:3000"